Vitor2007/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Some Sorting Algorithms in C
+Some sorting algorithms in C with an measurement of CPU clock ticks included